FRIEDA: Benchmarking Multi-Step Cartographic Reasoning in Vision-Language Models

 Figure~\ref{fig:map-spatial-relation} reports the question distribution for each spatial relation, stratified by single- and multi-map questions.\footnote{As \textit{equal} denotes identical geometry (i.e., identical location and size), the benchmark contains no single-map \textit{equal} questions.} The distribution is roughly balanced across relations and settings.
 We provide the detailed counts by spatial relation and setting in Appendix~\ref{app:benchmark-statistics-broken} and include a representative example of each in Appendix~\ref{app:sample-questions}.

 For \modelname-contextual, we provide between 2 and 9 irrelevant maps in addition to the relevant map(s) required to answer the question.
-The total input image averages 9.54 maps ($\sigma=1.27$) per question across both the single- and multi-map settings, with an average relevant-to-irrelevant maps ratio of 1:5.71.
+The total number of input images averages 9.54 maps ($\sigma=1.27$) per question across both the single- and multi-map settings, with an average relevant-to-irrelevant maps ratio of 1:5.71.